sbg/biocompute/README.md

 Check out the [introduction vignette](https://sbg.github.io/biocompute/articles/intro.html) or the [case study vignette](https://sbg.github.io/biocompute/articles/case-study.html) to get started.

-To see the library used in a real application, refer to the [BCO App repository](https://github.com/sbg/bco-app).
+To see the library used in a real use case, refer to the [BCO App repository](https://github.com/sbg/bco-app).

 ## Installation